For details about how I compiled the list and to view numbers 185 – 161, scroll to the bottom of the page.

 153. A Dozen Red Roses For My Darling (Taylor), b-side, 1986

-An example of where that ’80s big-yet-compressed, dry drum sound works well (taking the lead in this instrumental), this is a delightfully left-field Roger creation.
+An example of where that ’80s Phil Collins-esque, big-yet-compressed, dry drum sound works well (taking the lead in this instrumental), this is a delightfully left-field Roger creation.
 The repeated guitar riff is great, as are the synths and the atmospheric break at roughly 2:09 (sounding like a cross between something from side two of David Bowie’s Low album and the X-Files theme).
+It was reworked into a more traditional song for the A Kind Of Magic album, but ‘A Dozen Red Roses…’ definitely works as a piece of music in its own right.

 152. The Loser In The End (Taylor), Queen II, 1974